Morita equivalences and Azumaya loci from Higgsing dimer algebras: Azumaya loci

-The following corollary gives the first known class of algebras which are not prime, noetherian, or module-finite over their centers, with the property that their Azumaya and smooth loci coincide.
+The following corollary gives the first known class of algebras that are nonnoetherian and infinitely generated modules over their centers, with the property that their Azumaya and smooth loci coincide.
 The $Y^{p,q}$ dimer algebras are defined in \cite[Example 1.3]{B}.

 \begin{Corollary} If the Azumaya and smooth loci of $A'$ coincide, then the Azumaya and smooth loci of $A$ coincide.
 In particular, if $A'$ is a $Y^{p,q}$ algebra then the Azumaya and smooth loci of $A$ coincide. \end{Corollary}